tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 ## Inner-workings / Algorithms

-The `tag_based_pnp_calibrator` utilizes the PnP (Perspective-n-Point) algorithm, a computer vision method that finds the best match between a set of 3D points (from the lidar) and their corresponding 2D projections (in the camera images), to accurately calculate the transformation between the camera and lidar.
-To run this package, you also need to execute the `apriltag_ros` and the `lidartag` packages to calculate the transformation.
+The `tag_based_pnp_calibrator` utilizes the PnP (Perspective-n-Point) algorithm, a computer vision technique that calculates the transformation between camera and lidar by solving for the pose of a set of 3D points (from the lidar) relative to their corresponding 2D projections (in the camera images).
+To operate this package, both `apriltag_ros` and `lidartag` packages are required.
+The package's launcher will automatically initiate these dependencies.

 The `apriltag_ros` package detects apriltag markers from an image and outputs the detection results.
 Conversely, the `lidartag` package detects lidartag markers and outputs its detection results.